 Weight loss medications currently available in Australia

-Phentermine is a sympathomimetic agent that suppresses appetite.
+Phentermine (Duromine / Metermine) is a sympathomimetic agent that suppresses appetite.
 It has been available in Australia for decades.
 Common side effects include dry mouth, disturbed sleep, irritability/ agitation, increased blood pressure and increased heart rate.
 Given the effects of phentermine on the cardiovascular system, it should not be used in people with a history of cardiovascular disease.
 It should also not be used in patients with significant anxiety disorders, over-active thyroid, a history of drug or alcohol dependence, pregnancy, or breast-feeding.

 Orlistat inhibits the production of pancreatic and gastric lipase and therefore reduces absorption of dietary fat.
 Side effects are due to fat malabsorption and may include diarrhoea, flatulence, faecal incontinence, and fat-soluble vitamin deficiencies.
 These side effects may be limited by adhering to a low fat, high fibre diet.

+Naltrexone / Bupropion (Contrave) is an orally administered weight loss medication.
 The combination of an opioid antagonist (naltrexone) and a dopamine and noradrenaline re uptake inhibitor (bupropion) works centrally on the brain to reduce hunger and cravings.
 Common side effects include nausea with or without vomiting, headache, dizziness, and constipation.
 Serious side effects may include seizures, allergic reactions and change in mood.

 Topiramate is an anti-convulsant used to treat seizures and help prevent migraines.
 It has been used off label to treat obesity.
 In the US, it is available as a combination tablet with phentermine.
 Such a combination does not exist in Australia.
 Dose-related side effects may include dry mouth, altered taste, constipation, disturbed sleep, dizziness, decreased concentration and attention, and memory impairment.
 Rare but serious side effects include closed angle glaucoma and increased suicidal thoughts.
 Topiramate should not be used in patients with a history of renal stones or glaucoma, or in pregnancy.